-Broadening access to arts and cultural institutions by supporting learning initiatives for underserved children and families that celebrate individual expression and enrich community diversity.
+Broadening access to arts and cultural initiatives for underserved children, youth and families that stimulates and inspires overall achievement and life success.

 Arts and Culture

-- Supporting collaborations between arts and cultural institutions to engage youth and families.
+- Supporting collaborations between arts and cultural institutions that deepen learning.

 “We see a light bulb going off with families.
 They say, ‘I didn't think this space was for me.
 I just never thought I could come here.
 Now I see my face here, I see myself here.
 I can bring my family to the DIA."